Genetic testing vs. Genomic testing

 Genomic tests examine gene expression levels within a sample of tumor tissue.
 They provide information about the tumor’s biology and aggressiveness.1

 Clinical features alone may not show the whole picture

-Although biopsies provide important information, they sample very small areas of the prostate and do not always convey an accurate assessment of the aggressiveness and the extent of the cancer.
-Prostate biopsy findings often incorrectly represent true prostate pathology; the actual pathology can be more or less aggressive than what is visible in the biopsy sample.6 The Oncotype DX GPS assay is designed to provide precise and predictive information you need to more confidently assess risk and guide treatment decisions for your clinically low- and favorable intermediate-risk prostate cancer patients.
+Although biopsies provide important information, they sample very small areas of the prostate and may incorrectly represent true prostate pathology.2 The Oncotype DX GPS assay is designed to provide detailed information to more confidently assess risk and guide treatment decisions for your clinically low- and intermediate-risk prostate cancer patients.

 Prostate cancer case study with the Oncotype DX® GPS™ test

 See how the Oncotype DX Genomic Prostate Score test revealed aggressive tumor biology for a patient who initially seemed like a strong candidate for active surveillance.

 Rigorous development and clinical validation

 The Oncotype DX Genomic Prostate Score was developed in collaboration with the Cleveland Clinic and UCSF to specifically address the many challenges inherent to prostate cancer risk assessment.3-4